RescueStationCIC/OperationLollipop/investigation/pubsub/readme.md

 https://www.engineersgarage.com/mqtt-broker-mosquitto-raspberry-pi/

-Config Service will start, and open the default configuration file. it will send the configuration out onto the Config Topic.
+configurationservice will start, and open the default configuration file. it will send the configuration out onto the CONFIG Topic.
+It will listen for publishes to the REGISTRATION topic.

-Device Service will start, enumerate all USB devices, and send them out onto a PubSub topic: Devices Device Service will listen to Config topic for any changes.

-Data Service will start and subscribe to the Devices topic.
-It will use this to find all USB devices and all internally mounted drives.
-It will search for all devices which look like a removable drive.
-It will record the ids of all items.
-Data Service will listent to the Config Service
-Data service will listen to the Log topic for any updates, and write the items to the file path specified by the Config service.

-Reporting Service will start, and subscribe to the Devices topic.
-It will use this to find all USB devices currently connected.
-It will test each in turn to find one which is a Display Panel.
-Once tested successfully, the USB device ID is recorded.
-The Service will push a success message to the new panel display.
+Device Service will start, and listen to the CONFIG Topic.
+When ready, it will publish to the REGISTRATION Topic.
+This will cause the configurationservice to publish to CONFIG.

+Originally, I was working with an ultra-lite PUBSUB implementation, which had no data retention.
+This meant that subscribing to a particular topic would not cause a message to be sent witht he current state.
+The alternative is to you registration to trigger an update of the latest information.

+As it was the implementation didn't support multiple publishers to a topic, so I ended up having to port to the slightly more heavyweight Mosquitto MQTT broker.
+I'm happy with that :-)

 ----